Interest Rate Model

 Nomial lets you define a rate model for each inventory pool.
 You can choose from existing model implemenations or make your own.

-A Nomial pool defines it's interest rate model by referencing an instance of an inventory pool params contract (an interface defined in IInventoryPoolParams01.sol).
+A Nomial pool defines it's interest rate model by referencing an instance of an inventory pool params contract (an interface defined in IInventoryPoolParams01.solarrow-up-right).

 Nomial includes two implementations of interest rate models already.
 They are: